Trial of Impeachment

 There are three special requirements for impeachment trials.
 The requirement that Senators be on Oath or Affirmation in impeachment trials was plainly designed to impress upon them the extreme seriousness of the occasion.
 The requirement for the Chief Justice to preside over presidential impeachment trials underscores the solemnity of the occasion and aims to avoid the possible conflict of interest of a Vice President’s presiding over the proceeding for the removal of the one official standing between him and the presidency.
 Moreover, the supermajority requirement was designed to facilitate serious deliberation and to make removal possible only through a consensus that cuts across factional divisions.
 This requirement’s impact is apparent in the fact that the Senate has convicted only seven of sixteen people impeached by the House.
 It was instrumental in Andrew Johnson’s trial, as the majority fell one vote short of removing him from office.
 In President William Jefferson Clinton’s trial, there was never a question of his removal so long as all forty-five Democrats in the Senate uniformly opposed his ouster.

-The second question is the extent of the Chief Justice’s authority as presiding officer to render unilateral rulings.
+The second question concerns the extent of the Chief Justice’s authority (or the Vice President’s in ordinary impeachment trials) as presiding officer to render unilateral rulings.
 In the first presidential impeachment trial in 1868, Chief Justice Salmon Chase claimed the authority to decide certain procedural questions on his own, but the Senate challenged several of his rulings and overruled him at least twice.
 In President Clinton’s impeachment trial in 1999, Chief Justice William H. Rehnquist ruled on some procedural questions, but the Senate never challenged, much less overruled, any of these rulings.

-A third question revolves around which procedures the Senate must employ in impeachment trials.
-Because the Constitution both provides the Senate with the “sole power to try impeachments” and empowers "Each House...to determine the Rules of its Proceedings,” the Senate has formulated its own special impeachment trial procedures (first written down by Thomas Jefferson when he was Vice President).
-In President Johnson’s impeachment trial, the Senate formulated an additional set of rules that have largely remained intact ever since and were followed by the Senate in President Clinton’s impeachment trial.
+A third question revolves around the procedures the Senate must employ in impeachment trials.
+Because the Constitution both provides the Senate with the “sole power to try impeachments” and empowers each house “to determine the Rules of its Proceedings,” the Senate has formulated its own special impeachment trial procedures (first written down by Thomas Jefferson when he was Vice President).
+In President Andrew Johnson’s impeachment trial, the Sen-ate formulated an additional set of rules that have largely remained intact ever since and were followed by the Senate in President Clinton’s impeachment trial.

 The Constitution fastens the responsibility of trying impeachments upon the Senate.
 Yet some Senators have doubted whether they have the requisite competence to try impeachments.
 Rule XI was adopted as a response to poor attendance and preparation by Senators in impeachment trials in the early twentieth century.
 Yet even in the 1980s, some Senators claimed that they had not bothered to prepare before voting, and such proceedings diverted their energies away from legislative business of greater concern to their constituents.
 Others argued the proceedings restored their confidence in the Senate’s institutional competence to conduct them.
 In any event, the Framers of the Constitution vested that task in the Senate and nowhere else.